dimagi/commcare-cloud/docs/setup/new_environment.md

 ## Step 9: Cleanup

 CommCare Cloud will no longer need the root user to be accessible via the password.
 The password can be removed if you wish.

+## Step 10: Troubleshooting

+If everything went well, you should now be able to access CommCareHQ from a browser.
+If you face any issues, it is recommended to review the [Troubleshooting first time setup](./troubleshooting.md) documentation.

+You may also wish to look at the [Firefighting](../firefighting/index.md) page which lists out common issues that `commcare-cloud` can resolve.